 The school will listen and work with the young person, parents/carers and any multiagency partner required to ensure the safety and security of that young person.

 Concerns and actions must be recorded, and appropriate referrals made.

-All staff will be sent this additional policy to read and to will sign to say they have read and understood the content.
+All staff will be sent this additional policy to read and will sign to say they have read and understood the content via a Google Form.